Compliance

 Thorough management and education regarding intellectual property

-Protecting our own intellectual property, and respecting other companies’ intellectual property, is one of the important issues in doing business in the information service industry.
-The Legal Affairs and Intellectual Property Department manages and provides consultation concerning patents, trademarks, copyright, and other intellectual property rights and informs the entire company of our policy on the management of intellectual property through the person responsible for intellectual property in each section, and the person in charge of intellectual property of each subsidiary.
+Protecting our own intellectual property, and respecting other companies’ intellectual property is one of the important issues in doing business in the information service industry.
+The Legal Affairs and Intellectual Property Department maintains and manages our intellectual property based on rules stipulating ownership of rights to employee inventions, compensation for inventions, and other matters.
+It also provides consultation concerning patents, trademarks, copyright, and other intellectual property rights and addresses risks of infringement of intellectual property rights.

 Internal Control Awareness Survey and e-learning

-• Furthermore, we provide our business partners with compliance education tools.
+- Furthermore, we provide our business partners with compliance education tools.

-Establishment and operation of a Help Line
+Establishment and operation of a helpline

-In 2003, we established a Compliance Desk, and in April 2006, in light of the enforcement of the Whistleblower Protection Act, we upgraded it to a helpline and established a new external contact point.Since April 2008, the helpline has been in operation as a contact point for consultation and reporting of human rights violations, including harassment.
+In 2003, we established a Compliance Desk, and in April 2006, in light of the enforcement of the Whistleblower Protection Act, we upgraded it to a helpline and established a new external contact point.
+Since April 2008, the helpline has been in operation as a contact point for consultation and reporting of human rights violations, including harassment.
 Currently, the helpline accepts reports and consultations from employees of the Group and their family members, and their privacy is protected by anonymity unless approved by the individual.

-Image of Help Line system
+Image of helpline system

-Internal audit
+Internal Audit

 At our company, the Audit Office established within the Internal Control and Audit Department is the section responsible for internal audits.
 This Office prepares important audit topics and conducts annually both desk audits and field audits using a checklist.
 Once an audit is completed, they prepare a report containing audit findings and recommendations and submit it to the President.
 To ensure that we operate our business in a more appropriate manner, audit findings and recommendations are followed up as to how they are dealt with.